Adnanshoaib/6-month-Data-Sci-and-AI/SQL/SQL Notes.md

 # What is a Record (Row)?
 A record is a row in a table — also called an entry.
 It contains all the field values for one item/person.
+# Basic Querying :-
+   # Create Database :-
+             -The CREATE DATABASE command is used to make a new DATABASE.
+   # Syntax :-
+                  CREATE DATABASE databasename;